snowmac/snowmac.github.io/resume.md

 ---

 # Resume
 <p>Welcome to my resume page.
-Here you will find a copy of my resume as a <a href="/assets/resume/AdamBourg.pdf">PDF</a> and a <a href="/assets/resume/AdamBourg.docx">Word</a> document.
+Here you will find a copy of my resume as a <a href="/assets/resume/AdamBourg.pdf">PDF</a>.
 Why not an HTML version?
 All good programmers avoid unnecessary work when possible :-)</p>

 <p>It's the latest resume, I keep it updated.
 It's much easier to respond to an email of "Let me see your resume.
 Sure, here's adambourg.com/resume", then send over a PDF/Word doc, especially on a mobile device.</p>

 # Next role / what I'm looking for
 I'm a Developer.
 Pure and simple, I want to be hands on and not in some kind of middle management role.
 If you have a role that is 80% or more focused on development, architecture, building stuff or tackling technical issues; I'm very interested.
 If you're looking for a manager to manage a technical team with little to no hands on work: I'm not interested.

+# Salary or contract rates
+I expect a salary of $185,000 or more with time off and benefits; if we're doing a 1099 contract my rate is $115 an hour, $95 an hour for W2.
+Yes it's $20 more an hour for me to be independent.
+Which includes additional effort in the admin department, which I hate, so I make it worth my energy. :)

+These rates are not open for negotiation unless you want to pay me more money.

 # Tech Stack
 * Currently on NodeJS and React
 * Have worked with Apollo, Typescript and MongoDB
 * Extensive PostgresSQL experience
-* Would be open to a Rails and Ruby role (5 years experience, 5 years ago)
 * Really strong in CSS, SQL and HTML
 * Worked with Azure & AWS
 * Not really a kuberentes or docker guy; I've used docker, but I haven't set that stuff up before